 - There are several shortened forms of the name of California, like “CA”, “Calif”, “Cal”, and “US-CA”.

 3. How Did The State Of California Get Its Name

 - The origin of the word “California” is a fictional tale of ‘Queen Calafia’ in the Spanish chivalric romance novel by Garci Rodriguez de Montalvo, in which “California” was a mythical island.

 - The novel was written in 1510 and the story of Queen Calafia was recorded in the fifth book of the novel series named “Las Sergas de Esplandian”.

 - In the story, the kingdom of Queen Calafia was described as a prosperous, inaccessible far away land in the ocean.

-- Pretty black women were the inhabitants of the land who wore armors of gold and had the lifestyle like Amazons.
+- Pretty black women were the inhabitants of the land who wore armor of gold and had a lifestyle like Amazons.

-- In the story, the emperor Queen Calafia fought beside Muslims, and it is possible that her name may have been selected as a matching call to the Muslim leader’s title “the Caliph”.
+- In the story, the emperor Queen Calafia fought beside Muslims, and her name may have been selected as a matching call to the Muslim leader’s title “the Caliph”.

 - Probably, the name “California” was meant to indicate the island was a Caliphate.

 - The nickname of California state is “The Golden State”.